 Cheerios have a hard texture, and they can be a serious choking hazard to guinea pigs.
 Even though guinea pigs have strong teeth, cheerios can still get stuck between their teeth.
 So, it’s very important to avoid this type of food because they present a risk of choking for guinea pigs.

 There are huge amounts of iron in Cheerios.
 Some researchers have reported that huge amounts of this mineral can be very harmful and even toxic to guinea pigs.
-If guinea pigs eat food rich in iron, some studies have shown that excess iron could induce decreased growth, tissue damage, and even death.
+If guinea pigs eat food rich in iron, excess iron could induce decreased growth, tissue damage, and even death.

 More Information About Guinea Pigs and Cheerios